msaifhassan/pb_automation/README.md

 Reserve pickleball when it opens up

 ## Goal
-Build automated steps to reserve a court at centrecourt.clubautomation.com using Playwright (Python async).
+Build automated steps to reserve a court at centrecourt.clubautomation.com using Playwright (Python async)..

 ## Setup (recommended: uv)